Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: Conclusion and further questions

 We hope to address some of these issues in future studies.

 \acknowledgments{We would like to thank Lara Anderson, James Gray, Patrick Jefferson, Manki Kim, Andrew Turner, Yinan Wang, and Timo Weigand for helpful discussions.
+We would also like to thank an anonymous JHEP referee for helpful comments on an earlier version that led to improvements in the paper.
 This work was supported by the DOE under contract \#DE-SC00012567.}